5T33Z0/Clover-Crate/Kext_Management/README.md

 ## About the `kexts` folder used by Clover
 Since revision 3281, Clover loads kexts conditionally, based on the folders kexts are located in.
 The hierarchy is as follows:

 1. By default, all kexts placed in the `kexts\Other` folder are loaded first and for *any* version of macOS.
-You should leave all kexts that are required for macOS in genereal in there (like Lilu, VirtualsSMC, Whatevergreen, etc).
+You should leave all kexts that are required for macOS in genereal in there (like Lilu, VirtualsSMC, Whatevergreen, AppleALC, etc).
 Otherwise your system won't boot when trying to upgrade to a newer version of macOS.
 2. Next, Kexts located in sub-folders corresponding to specific macOS versions are loaded (e.g. `10.15`, `11`, `12`, etc.).
 This is useful for macOS versions which require different variants or combinations of kexts to make a feature/component work (networking kext like `BrcmPatchRAM` come to mind).
 This way you don't have to worry about juggling Kexts around between the `Off` and `Other` folder when using different versions of macOS.
 Only move kexts required for specific versions of macOS versions to the corresponding (numbered) folers.

 **NOTES**: